Schinzel/wise-crowd-data-generator/TASK.md

 - DataGenerationService: Coordinates the generate-and-save workflow This ensures single responsibility and testability.

+## Package Structure
+All data generators must be placed in the `data_generators` package:
+- `com.wisecrowd.data_generator.data_generators` for generator implementations
+- Follow the existing pattern established with `data_collections` package

 # Resulting files
 The result of running the code be the a set of text files:
 - asset_data.txt